MicrosoftDocs/bingmaps-docs/BingMaps/articles/ssl-certificate-validation-for-java-applications.md

  `Exception in thread "main" com.sun.jersey.api.client.ClientHandlerException: javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target…`

 ## Configuring Root Certificates

  The following steps show how to install the SSL certificates required to access Bing Maps APIs.

 ### Baltimore CyberTrust Root

  To configure the Baltimore CyberTrust Root:

-1. Download the Baltimore CyberTrust Root from [https://cacert.omniroot.com/bc2025.crt](https://cacert.omniroot.com/bc2025.crt) and save it to a location on your computer.
+1. Download the [Baltimore CyberTrust Root cert](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt) and save it to a location on your computer.
 Note the location as you will need it for the install command below.

 2. Open a command prompt and run the following “keytool” command from the `bin` directory of the JRE.
 This starts the certificate installation.
 You must insert the directory path to the downloaded certificate from step 1 before running the command.
 If you are running the Windows operating system, you will need to run the command prompt as an administrator.

     ```console
     keytool -importcert -file "InsertCertificateDownloadLocation\bc2025.crt" -keystore ..\lib\security\cacerts -alias baltimorecybertrustca